 “I can resist anything except temptation.” — Oscar Wilde

 Temptations are very, very tempting and that is probably why they are called temptations.
 It is foolish to underestimate their power.
 Before you reach for a temptation, ask yourself if you will remember this indulgence well on your deathbed.
-If you will, then you’d be a fool to pass it up.
-If you won’t, and you keep on reaching for it again and again and again, then you are on the path of a Ring Wraith, withering into a hungry ghost.
+If you will, you’d be a fool to pass it up.
+If you won’t, and you keep reaching for it again and again and again, then you are on the path of a Ring Wraith, withering into a hungry ghost.